Dish Nation: Season 2

 Season two premiered on September 10, 2013, with the cast of The Rickey Smiley Morning Show from Atlanta, the remaining cast members of The Kidd Kraddick Morning Show (formerly named Kidd Kraddick in the Morning) from Dallas, and The Heidi and Frank Show from Los Angeles.

 In late 2013, the show was renewed for a third season, having finished first in key demographics among freshman and sophomore syndicated programs.

 In July 2014, Ebony Steele was replaced by Claudia Jordan.
 That summer, Porsha Williams also joined the panel of hosts.

 Season 3

 Season three premiered on September 8, 2014.

 In November 2014, the show began to rotate the Dallas and LA crew on a day-to-day basis.
 The Seattle crew came in at various times and rotations.
 The Atlanta crew was the only group that appeared all five days a week.

 On January 6, 2015, the show was renewed for two more years.

 In July 2015, Claudia Jordan was dropped from the panel.

 Season 4

 Season four premiered on September 7, 2015.

 Rapper Da Brat was added as a main personality for the Atlanta team.

 This season featured correspondents from other cities.
-Among them were Ben Campbell and Matt McAllister ("Ben and Matt") from KNIX-FM in Phoenix, Miguel Fuller and Holly O'Connor ("Miguel and Holly") from WPOI in Tampa, Florida, and Anthony May ("Tone Kapone") from WGCI-FM in Chicago.
+Among them were Ben Campbell and Matt McAllister ("Ben and Matt") from KNIX-FM in Phoenix, the ill-received Miguel Fuller and Holly O'Connor ("Miguel and Holly") from WPOI in Tampa, Florida, and Anthony May ("Tone Kapone") from WGCI-FM in Chicago.